Are you a student looking for guidance on how to be more productive at school?

-When you’re trying to be productive, it’s important to take breaks and make time for yourself.
+When you’re trying to be productive, it’s important to take regular breaks and make time for yourself.

 If you try to work nonstop, you’ll quickly become burnt out and less productive.

-Instead, take breaks throughout the day to rejuvenate yourself.
+Instead, take regular breaks every few hours throughout the day to rejuvenate yourself.

 This can be something as simple as taking a few minutes to walk outside or getting up and stretching your legs.